 There’s clear evidence that, for adults, practising mindfulness can have health benefits.

-There’s little evidence as yet to show whether mindfulness is effective with children and teenagers.
+There’s growing evidence that mindfulness is also effective with children and teenagers.

-Depending on your child’s progress, your mental health professional might suggest your child keeps going with the current treatment or tries something new.
+Depending on your child’s progress, the GP or your mental health professional might suggest alternative approaches or that your child keeps going with the current treatment.